MidsouthMakers/DerpID-Manager/README.md

-## RFID-PHP-CRUD
+## DerpID-Manager

-An exercise in real world application
+A web based RFID System Management Application
 ==

-The use case is a PHP application to manage a SQLite database containing users to an RFID system.
+Use Case: To manage a SQLite database containing users to an RFID system and expand features/functionality.

 Contributing
 ==